pookjw/SidecarPatcher/README.md

 It is very unstable.
 There are many known issues.
 Read [Issues](https://github.com/pookjw/SidecarPatcher/issues).
 Please use this at your own risk.

-1. Backup `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` file.
+1. Backup `/System/Library/PrivateFrameworks/SidecarCore.framework` folder.
 This script doesn't provide original system file.

 2. Install the latest version of **Command Line Tools** from [Apple Developer website](https://developer.apple.com/download/more/).